danielaparker/JsonCons.Net/doc_source/articles/JsonPath/Selectors.md

 [Union selector](#Selector9)
 [Filter selector](#Selector10)

-Each selector is responsible for selecting zero or more values from a provided JSON value, and for adding selected values to a result list.
-The way this works is as follows:
+The list of selectors is applied to a JSON value to produce a result set of selected items.
+This works as follows:

-- Provide the JSON value to the selector at the head of the list
+- Provide the value to the selector at the head of the list
 - This selector will select zero or more items from the provided value, and, for each item, provide the item to its tail.
 - This proceeds recursively until the tail is null.
-The selector at the end of the list will add its provided JSON value to the result list.
+The last selector in the list will add its provided value to the result set.

-Note that only the last selector in the list adds to the result list.
+Note that only the last selector in the list adds to the result set.

 Consider the JSON document
 ```